Time Blindness: Why Video-Language Models Can't See What Humans Can?: SpookyBench

 \subsection{Dataset Generation}

-The dataset consists of specially designed videos that encode four types of content - words, shapes, images, and videos - using binary noise patterns with specific motion properties.
+Figure \ref{fig:dataset_generation} shows our proposed data generation framework.
+The dataset consists of specially designed videos that encode three types of content - words, images, and videos - using binary noise patterns with specific motion properties.
 In this approach, content is embedded within noise patterns such that individual frames appear as random noise, while the content becomes perceptible only when viewed as a temporal sequence.
-Our dataset encodes different types of content (Figure \ref{fig:categories}) through temporal noise animations in the following categories: \begin{itemize} \item \textbf{Words:} Text rendered as masks in which the background noise and foreground noise move in opposite directions, making the text visible only through temporal movement. \item \textbf{Shapes:} Basic geometric patterns (rectangles, circles, polygons) encoded using the same opposing motion technique as text. \item \textbf{Images:} Binary masks generated using SAM2 \cite{ravi2024sam} from single-object images generated using text-to-image model Flux \cite{flux2024}, encoded using the same content mask animation approach as words and shapes. \item \textbf{Dynamic Scenes:} Depth maps extracted from videos in single-object tracking datasets LaSOT \cite{fan2019lasot} and OTB2015 \cite{otb2015yi} using Video Depth Anything \cite{chen2025videodepth}.
-These are encoded using a technique in which pixels above a brightness threshold move while others remain static as shown in the algorithm \ref{alg:video_depth}. \end{itemize}
+Our dataset encodes different types of content (Figure \ref{fig:categories}) through temporal noise animations in the following categories: \textbf{1) Words:} Text rendered as masks in which the background noise and foreground noise move in opposite directions, making the text visible only through temporal movement. \textbf{2)Images:} Binary masks generated using SAM2~\citep{ravi2024sam} from single-object images generated using text-to-image model Flux~\citep{flux2024}, encoded using the same content mask animation approach as words. \textbf{3) Dynamic Scenes:} Depth maps extracted from videos in single-object tracking datasets LaSOT~\citep{fan2019lasot} and OTB2015~\citep{otb2015yi} using Video Depth Anything~\citep{chen2025videodepth}.
+These are encoded using a technique in which pixels above a brightness threshold move while others remain static as shown in the algorithm \ref{alg:video_depth}.